New Orleans – In one sentence

 In my opinion, and I think many would agree, New Orleans is the food capital of America.
 You can get almost anything and the flavors are bold, robust, and electric.
 Some of the MUST eats are: Beignets, Poboys, Gumbo & Jumbalaya, Creole Turtle Soup, Raw & Grilled Oysters, Deep-Fried Soft-Shell Crab, Crawfish.

 You have many accommodation options.
 We stayed at the Blake Hotel located in the Central Business District.
-We booked that hotel for many reasons, close to the Super Dome, on the Mardi Gras parade route, our travel club uses that hotel for DreamTrips, and we saved $189 over the four nights we stayed using our travel club…and lets be honest…I am thrifty, so that was the deciding factor!
+We booked that hotel for many reasons, close to the Super Dome, on the Mardi Gras parade route, our travel club uses that hotel, and we saved $189 over the four nights we stayed using our travel club…and lets be honest…I am thrifty, so that was the deciding factor!

 There are many “districts” in New Orleans, 13 planning districts and 72 distinct neighborhoods.
 We spent most of our time in the Central Business District, Garden District, and the French Quarter.
 Someone could spend weeks in New Orleans and never get around to all the sites that New Orleans has to offer, much less tasting all the food!